ARTICLE I: Authority over Elections

 Section 4.
 Candidates’ Forum and Events

-Candidates are expected, but not required, to participate in the forum.
+Candidates are required to participate in the forum.
+Candidates who are unable to attend the forum because of prior obligations must send in a video introducing themselves and their candidacy to be played at the Candidates’ Forum.
 Any campaigning events held by candidates must be open to all voters and opponents.
 Candidates are encouraged to publicize and host campaigning events.
 Any candidate who wishes to hold a campaigning event must notify the Elections Commissioner within 24 hours.
-Candidates may not campaign at Senate events except for the Candidates’ Forum
+Candidates may not campaign at Senate events except for the Candidates’ Forum.

 Section 5.
 Endorsements